Jec-Ooro/AWSCloudJourney/Splunk Server Setup.md

 - Go back to your Splunk server and click Search your data:
   ![register ](https://github.com/Jec-Ooro/AWSCloudJourney/assets/32017967/d6b3cc24-a84a-446a-bc79-da785fb8920e)

-- Once you are in, find the data summary, click it, and if it was all successful, you should see your host with IP address and the files you wanted to be indexed in the sources tab and it should look like this:
+- Once you are in, find the data summary, click it, and if it was all successful, you should see your host with the IP address and the files you wanted to be indexed in the sources tab, and it should look like this:

   ![register ](https://github.com/Jec-Ooro/AWSCloudJourney/assets/32017967/372a56e0-78ea-435a-8a9f-5c05509d32ee)
   ![register ](https://github.com/Jec-Ooro/AWSCloudJourney/assets/32017967/744d0302-c778-491b-88d3-9e0224331965)